anatolian/photogrammetry-object-scannner/README.md

 ### Server-Side
 * parse the slightly more complicated messages that the client-side TODO items would require
-* integrate with the rest of the pi's scanner code
 * give pi a constant address (or at least some way to determine its address without a monitor/keyboard/etc)